Ellynnn/docs-sqlpay/docs/integration/hrms/e-payroll/app-usage.md

     ![faq](../../../../static/img/integration/hrms/e-payroll/faq.png)

 #### User Feedback

-User can submit feedback on problems that they are facing or suggestions on how we can further improve SQL HRMS

     ![user-feedback](../../../../static/img/integration/hrms/e-payroll/user-feedback.png)

+- User can submit feedback on problems that they are facing or suggestions on how we can further improve SQL HRMS
+- All feedbacks are sent directly to SQL HRMS team

 ## Birthday Calendar